RaphaelEjike/Tackling_Phishing_Threats/README.md

 Network segmentation involves creating subnetworks (subnets) within your larger network, each with its own security policies and controls.
 This approach helps contain threats and improves overall network performance.

 ### How Network Segmentation Works
-1. Divide the Network: Split the network into smaller segments based on criteria such as department, function, or sensitivity of data.
+i) Divide the Network: Split the network into smaller segments based on criteria such as department, function, or sensitivity of data.

-2. Apply Security Controls: Implement security measures at the boundaries of each segment to control traffic flow and prevent unauthorized access.
+ii) Apply Security Controls: Implement security measures at the boundaries of each segment to control traffic flow and prevent unauthorized access.

-3. Monitor and Manage: Continuously monitor network traffic and manage segmentation policies to ensure they remain effective.
+iii) Monitor and Manage: Continuously monitor network traffic and manage segmentation policies to ensure they remain effective.
 ### Example Configuration for VLAN Segmentation
 Here’s an example of how to configure VLAN segmentation using Cisco switches:
 ```